vectordotdev/vector/rfcs/2022-03-xx-xyz-ingest-opentelemtry-traces.md

   for each indivual trace ID and its associated spans and metadata.
 - Use the Opentelemetry trace format as the common denominator and base the Vector internal representation to ensure :
   - A clear reference point for conversion between trace format
-  - Avoid destructive manipulation by transform and keep traces object fully functionnal even after heavy modifications while flowing throw the topology
+  - Avoid destructive manipulation by transforms and keep traces object fully functionnal even after heavy modifications while flowing throw the topology

 ## Cross cutting concerns